obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 In this scenario, testing with users can only occur after the initial draft is completed.
 To establish this relationship, you can create a dependency between the two tasks using either of the following methods.

+**Via the Task Edit Modal:**

 1. Open the 'Build a first draft' task in the Edit Task Modal and specify 'Test with users' in **Before this**.
 2. Alternatively, open the 'Test with users' task in the Edit Task Modal and add 'Build a first draft' in **After this**.

    ![Making the 'Test with users' task depend on the 'Build a first draft'](../images/task-dependencies-blocked-by-example.png)
 <span class="caption">Making the 'Test with users' task depend on the 'Build a first draft'.</span>

+**Via the Auto Suggest Feature:**

+1. (Optional) On the 'Build a frist draft' You can select the ID symbol via the Automatic suggestion dialog box.
+An ID is generated automatically.
+Or you can Specify your own.
+2. select the "Task depends on ID" icon in the "Test with users" task via the Automatic suggestion dialog box.
+3. start entering the task on which it should depend ("Create a first draft")
+4. Press the enter key.
+If no ID has been entered, an ID is generated for the task.

+> [!info]
+> When selecting Task depends on ID:
+>
+> - To depend on multiple tasks, type a comma after the last id in an existing 'depends on' value, and select another task.
+> - it only searche/shows descriptions of not-done tasks.
+> - It initially filters to show tasks in the same file ('closer' to the Task), but if you type more text, it will search all non-done tasks in the vault.
+> - Unlike the Modal, it does not display the file names of candidate tasks.
+> - Circular Dependecy, should not be created

 By implementing either of these methods, the task list is updated to reflect the dependency relationship: